 The terrain is so wild in winter that visiting Kerlingarfjöll between October and May is only possible via a guided tour.
 There is no rental car that could make this journey and rental companies would not allow you to drive it even if the conditions were perfect.
 The weather in the Highlands is extremely unstable in winter and meters of snow can fall overnight.

-Fortunately, there are some amazing multi-day tours which go to Kerlingarfjöll in wintertime.
+Fortunately, there are some amazing multi-day tours which go to Kerlingarfjöll.
 One such tour includes a guided tour around Iceland’s famous Golden Circle, an adventurous Superjeep ride to the Highlands driven by specially skilled local experts, includes all meals and hotel accommodation, guided hikes, snowshoeing, snowmobiling, and several baths in natural hot springs.
 Offering a very good chance of seeing the Aurora from the most remote place in the middle of Iceland, a winter trip to Kerlingarfjöll can just as exciting as a summer hike.

 A Map of Kerlingarfjöll